cppalliance/http_proto/README.md

 ### Embedded

-Boost.Http.Proto works great on embedded devices.
+Boost.HTTP.Proto works great on embedded devices.
 It is designed to work without exceptions if desired.

 ### Supported Compilers